adri-standard/adri/docs/VISION.md

 2. **Integration Ecosystem**: Seamlessly integrated with major agent frameworks and data platforms
 3. **Reliability Marketplace**: A space where data providers can differentiate based on reliability commitments
 4. **Compliance Framework**: A recognized approach for demonstrating due diligence in agent systems
+5. **Template Ecosystem**: A rich library of industry-specific and use-case-specific templates maintained by the community
+6. **Automated Compliance**: Organizations can automatically verify data against established template standards

 By establishing this common foundation, we can collectively improve the reliability, safety, and effectiveness of AI agent systems across industries.